jhauf/IglooGarageSale/README.md

 With Igloo Garage Sale, users will be able to:

 - [ ] Move their character left, right to catch falling objects and up to jump.
-They lose if they drop 3 objects or get hit by a piano.
+They lose if they drop 3 objects.

 In addition, this project will include:

 - [ ] An About modal describing the background and rules of the game
-- [ ] A production Readme
+- [ ] A production ReadME

 ### Wireframes